helenphan0/pictionary/readme.md

 - The drawer is able to draw on the canvas and all other users can view the drawing.

-- Users can submit guesses, which will print on all other users' screens.
+- Users can submit guesses, which will be compared to the drawer's word.

-- When the correct guess is made, the app will announce the correct guess and the name of the guesser.
+- When the correct guess is made, the app will announce the name of the guesser, who will be designated as the next drawer.

-- The drawer can designate the next drawer by double clicking their user name in the Player list.
+- The drawer can also designate the different drawer by double clicking their user name in the Player list.

 - If the drawer disconnects, a random user on the Player list will be designated as the drawer.

+- A youtube video is included in the game to help users learn how to draw objects by understanding shapes.